Ball, Hornets dominate Mavs’ home opener in 118-99 win

 TIP-INS

 Mavericks: Porzingis went through his first full workout Tuesday after Dallas returned from its season-opening three-game trip.
-Coach Rick Carlisle says Porzingis is still on track for a January debut. … Dallas shot 38% after being right at 50% at halftime.
+Carlisle says Porzingis is still on track for a January debut. … Dallas shot 30% in the second half after being right at 50% at halftime. … Doncic backup Jalen Brunson scored 16 points, and Maxi Kleber had 12 – all on first-quarter 3-pointers.

 TESTY JOHNSON